Rochester Castle

 The Rochester Castle at the time of the Domesday survey was built of earth and timber.
 Work began on the current castle in 1087 by Bishop Gundolf, Bishop of Rochester at his own expense.

-The castle was to guard the crossing of the Medway and it was to have one of the tallest keeps at 113 feet high, nearly 35 metres.
+The castle was to guard the crossing of the Medway and it was to have one of the tallest keeps at 113 feet high, nearly 35 meters.

 In 1215 King John laid siege to the castle and it took him two months to overcome.
-In the end he had to undermine the southeast tower by burning the props to make tower collapse.
+In the end, he had to undermine the southeast tower by burning the props to make the tower collapse.
 The same tower was later rebuilt round rather than square.

-Early in 12th century, Henry I granted custody of the castle to William de Corbeil, the Archbishop of Canterbury.
+Early in the 12th century, Henry, I granted custody of the castle to William de Corbeil, the Archbishop of Canterbury.
 During the Baron Wars, the castle was held against the rebel barons for King Henry III, by his loyal supporter, Roger de Leybourne.

 In 1370 Edward III repaired a lot of the damage done in previous years.
-However during 15th and 16th centuries the castle was left to fall into ruin.
+However, during the 15th and 16th centuries, the castle was left to fall into ruin.

-In 1884, the castle was purchased by Corporation of Rochester.
+In 1884, the castle was purchased by the Corporation of Rochester.

 Rochester Castle is open for visits.
 An adult ticket is £5.50, a child ticket £3.50 and a family ticket is £14.50.
 For updated info about opening times visit the official website.